dmlc/parameter_server/docker/README.md

 The reason might be your workers and servers scheduled on different machines can not talk to each other.
 You should check whether you have enabled traffic within your security group.

+**4. Why parameter server get stuch when compiling in container after running build.sh?**

+You may request too poor machines to build the container such as t2.micro.

-**4. Why I wait for so long but cannot get all instances from amazon?**
+**5. Why I wait for so long but cannot get all instances from amazon?**

 If you are using spot instances, you should go to aws console to see what's the problem with your spot requests.
 Your price might be too low or there are not enough machines.

+**6. Why I get the message "please point your docker client to the right docker server!" when running fire_amazonec2.sh?**

+You haven't started docker or haven't pointed to the right machine with docker installed.
+To check this, run docker version.